ldsouza/ldsouza.github.io/_posts/2017-01-17-connecting-azure.md

 ![Image]({{ site.url }}/images/blog/azure-login-non-interactive/0.JPG)

-### 1) Create an Azure Active Directory application in the Azure Portal
+### 1) Create an Azure Active Directory application

-Click on Azure Active Directory and select App Registrations.
+Login to your Azure Subscription using the Portal and click on Azure Active Directory and select App Registrations.

 ![Image]({{ site.url }}/images/blog/azure-login-non-interactive/1.JPG)